-We will need to cover topics from algorithms, computer architecture, operating systems, compilers, and software engineering.
+We will need to cover some topics from computer architecture and compilers.
 You do not need to have taken any of these courses—we will cover everything we need.

 Prerequisite: You must know how to program and you should have taken CS206 (Data structures).

 The class meets Wednesday from 16:00 to 17:15 and on Friday from 13:00 to 14:15 in classroom #1 (room 1101) in building E3-1.
 Lectures are given in English.